 Is this guideline up to date?

-We reviewed the evidence in May 2014.
-We found nothing that affects the recommendations in this guideline.
+We reviewed the evidence in July 2017.
+We found no new evidence that affects the recommendations in this guideline.

 Guideline development process

 This guideline was previously called nutrition support in adults: oral nutrition support, enteral tube feeding and parenteral nutrition.

 The recommendations in this guideline represent the view of NICE, arrived at after careful consideration of the evidence available.
 When exercising their judgement, professionals and practitioners are expected to take this guideline fully into account, alongside the individual needs, preferences and values of their patients or the people using their service.
 It is not mandatory to apply the recommendations, and the guideline does not override the responsibility to make decisions appropriate to the circumstances of the individual, in consultation with them and their families and carers or guardian.

 Local commissioners and providers of healthcare have a responsibility to enable the guideline to be applied when individual professionals and people using services wish to use it.
 They should do so in the context of local and national priorities for funding and developing services, and in light of their duties to have due regard to the need to eliminate unlawful discrimination, to advance equality of opportunity and to reduce health inequalities.
 Nothing in this guideline should be interpreted in a way that would be inconsistent with complying with those duties.